bitmark-inc/docs/bitmark-references/bitmark-node-software/bitmark-blockain.md

 For a block to be valid it must hash to a value less than the current target; this means that each block indicates that work has been done generating it.
 Each block contains the hash of the preceding block, thus each block has a chain of blocks that together contain a large amount of work.
 Changing a block (which can only be done by making a new block containing the same predecessor) requires regenerating all successors and redoing the work they contain.
 This protects the block chain from tampering.

-Bitmark uses [argon2](https://en.wikipedia.org/wiki/Argon2) to hash whole block.
+Bitmark uses [argon2](https://en.wikipedia.org/wiki/Argon2) to hash the block header; remaining data is covered by having the Merkle Tree Root hash as part of the header.
+If transactions are different or in a different order the the Merkle Root has will not match and the block will be rejected.

 #### Majority Votes